 An extra mark for the NLL players, who are all "real people" with "real jobs."
-The vast majority of players for the Toronto Rock, and other teams in the NLL, have 9 to 5 jobs in their home towns, and they moonlight as lacrosse players on weekends.
+The vast majority of players for the Toronto Rock and other teams in the NLL have 9 to 5 jobs in their hometowns and they moonlight as lacrosse players on the weekends.

-Two extra marks for 15 years of NLL lacrosse in the city of Toronto, and the phenomenal success that the Rock have found on the floor.
+An extra mark for over 15 years of NLL lacrosse in Toronto and the phenomenal success that the Rock have found on the floor.

 The national sport of Canada is...Lacrosse!
 Many believe that hockey is the national sport in the land of the Maple Leaf, but it is really the fastest sport on two feet.
 For those of you new to lacrosse it is something you want to check out.
 There are two varieties; indoor and outdoor.
 Indoor or box lacrosse is played within the confines of a standard hockey arena.
 The gameplay is a fantastic melding of the structure and roughness of hockey, with the possession game found in basketball.